 The following are the most common symptoms of multiple pregnancy.
 However, each woman may experience symptoms differently.
 Symptoms of multiple pregnancy may include:

 Uterus is larger than expected for the dates in pregnancy

 Excessive weight gain, especially in early pregnancy

-Fetal movements felt in different parts of abdomen at same time
+Fetal movements felt in different parts of the stomach at the same time

 Pregnancy blood testing.
 Levels of human chorionic gonadotropin (hCG) may be quite high with multiple pregnancy.

 Alpha-fetoprotein.
-Levels of a protein released by the fetal liver and found in the mother's blood may be high when more than one fetus is making the protein.
+Levels of a protein released by the fetal liver and found in the mother's blood may be high when more than 1 fetus is making the protein.